Warehouse workers move, organize and track cargo and other goods.

 In CCC’s Forklift, Logistics, Operations and Warehouse (FLOW) program, you can learn how to work with equipment like forklifts and pallet jacks by using them with your own hands.
 You can get industry-standard training in how to keep your workplace safe and efficient.
 You can visit warehouses and see how they run.
 You can even learn how to design a warehouse of your own.

-The entire program takes just ten weeks.
+The entire program takes just eight weeks.
 And when you’re done, you’ll have forklift training, digital warehouse skills, seven units of college credit and certificates in Occupational Safety and Health (OSHA 10,) professional development and handling hazardous materials (Hazmat).

 It’s okay if you’ve have never had a job.
 As long as you have a current driver’s license and can read at a seventh grade level, we’ve got you.
 We can get you up to speed on everything you need to know, like workplace standards, responsibility, stress management, career planning, teamwork and how to use a computer.
 (Most employers will require you to be a high school graduate, though, so if you don’t have a diploma, it’s a very good idea to be working on your GED.)